 14. Disconnect

 Step away from the phone and computer!
-I have spent way too much time on social media these days and have actually turned on the news (which I never usually do).
-It can be very distressing after awhile.
+It can be easy to spend way too much time on social media.
 If you need to distract yourself from the electronics you can try one of the other activities on this list.

 15. Charity

-Hopefully this gives you some ideas for ways to can take care of yourself during this pandemic!
-Remember that no matter what your situation is, we all have the right to feel however we are feeling.
+Hopefully this gives you some ideas for ways to can take care of yourself during challenging times!
+Remember that no matter what your situation is, you always have the right to feel however we are feeling.
 Taking care of yourself will allow you to take care of others.

 You may also like: